n3oltd/support/docs/01-engage/02-accounts/04-account-profile/06-calls/index.md

 You can view the description of each call via the **+** button at the end of each call row.

-## Applying Filters
+### Applying Filters

 You can either search or apply different filters on two parameters of the list, *Direction* and *Status*, to view a specific call.
-The filters include:

 1. **Direction**
     - Inbound: Incoming calls